shanebagel/Homelab-Configuration/Configuration.md

-# Hyper-V Homelab Network Configuration:
+# Hyper-V Homelab Configuration:

 >Domain: smhcomputers.com

 >Firewalls must be disabled in guest OS of VMs or networking will not work properly

-Things to do this week…
+Things to do this week…<br>
 Post updated setup on GitHub<br>

 Things to do…